-On this guided tour of locations you will pass right by the Puck Building, a fixture on the SoHo landscape.
+Don't miss the Puck Building, a fixture on the SoHo landscape.
 This was the location for Grace Adler’s design studio in the hugely popular series Will and Grace.
 For all Sex and the City fans, Charlotte’s art gallery was located on Prince Street, as is SoHo House, where Samantha tried to impersonate Anabelle Bronstein to gain access to the rooftop pool.

 You may also recognize the neighborhood from the hit love story, Ghost, starring Patrick Swayze and Demi Moore.
 Sam and Molly’s apartment is located at 104 Prince Street.